In This Guide

 - Australian data handling where possible.

-- Quick triage: remote first unless there’s clear hardware or cabling fault.
+Remote first unless there's a clear hardware or cabling fault. -

-- Remote session: install a safe helper app and share a one‑time code.
+Install a safe helper app and share a one-time code via TeamViewer, AnyDesk or RustDesk. -

-- Fix, test, and document.
-If remote can’t solve it, book onsite.
+Verify together.
+If remote can't solve it, book onsite at $205/hr. -

-- Onsite visit: parts, tools, and spares brought along.
+Parts, tools, and spares brought along.
+Fixed quote or hourly. -

 Rates vary by city, time, and skill level.
 Common ranges seen across Australia: